Kwasm.format.binary.type

 Function types are encoded by the byte

-followed by the respective vectors of parameter and result types.
+0x60followed by the respective vectors of parameter and result types.